 Address: Main Street, Raghra, Shannonbridge, Co.
 Offaly, Irelan

 8. Heritage of the past – a less crowded approach to Ireland’s past

-While King John’s Castle or Athlone Castle may steal the limelight in Limerick, the atmospheric suite of medieval ruins at Rindoon on Lough Ree or Beagh castle on the Shannon estuary offer less crowded fun.
+While King John’s Castle or Athlone Castle may steal the limelight in Limerick, the atmospheric suite of epic medieval ruins at Rindoon on Lough Ree or Beagh castle on the Shannon estuary offer less crowded fun.

 The Workhouses in Carrick-on-Shannon and Portumna are also thought-provoking places in which to spend time contemplating the past.